hsemple/pythongis_tutorials/docs/source/intro_programs.rst

-**5.** Write a program to calculate the area of a circle.
+**6.** Write a program to calculate the area of a circle.

-The script below illustrates how to import a library (math) and use a function from the math library.
-Note that the dot notation is used to show that the pi function is related to the math library.
+In the script below, we are highlighting how to import one of Python's built-in modules, i.e., the math module into a script and use the pi unction from the math module to solve a problem.
+Note that the dot notation is used to show that the pi function is linked to the math module.
+Without this association, Python would not where to look for the pi function.

 .. code-block:: python